-Roku TVs are an excellent choice for those looking for a deal on Black Friday.
+Roku TVs are an excellent choice for those looking for a deal.
 Roku TVs offer excellent value, with some very decent screen sizes for very little outlay.
 They bring a superb operating system packed with all the apps you could need and they also have some pretty darned impressive picture performance from the Roku TVs that we've reviewed.

 The good news is that, at present, there aren't that many UK Roku TVs to choose from and all the ones we've tested have been stone-cold, five-star killers.
 It should just be a question of which size, model and price suits your needs best.

 Take a look at our run down of the Roku TVs available in the UK right now – and our brief explanation of all things Roku – to find out which Roku TV you should buy and, in fact, whether a Roku TV is what you should buy in the first place.

 Should you buy a Roku TV?

 Roku is one of the most popular TV streaming platforms in the US, and the brand's popularity is growing in Europe as more Roku hardware is launched and new features are added.
 And this is good news, because the Roku OS is one of the best.

 Roku TVs combine low cost 4K HDR TV hardware with that Roku OS.
 In other words, they're low cost TVs with the Roku system built-in.
 For the UK, there are just three Roku TV ranges – two from Hisense and one from TCL – all available in a variety of panel sizes (43in - 65in) for £299 - £499.

 The beauty is that each has the exact same, easy-to-use Roku OS built-in and that means access to apps you know and love, such as Amazon Prime Video, Netflix, Apple TV, Disney+, Now, DAZN, BT Sport, YouTube, Rakuten, Sky Store, Britbox and all the TV catch-up services.